All You Need to Know About a PDI Pre-Delivery Inspection

 What to expect at your PDI appointment

 The PDI office can be outside the building in a construction trailer or inside the condo building in the area designated for the builder’s construction team.
-Along with the boots, you will also be required to wear a hard hat.
+You will also be required to wear a hard hat along with the boots.
 You will check in at the PDI office, and a PDI officer will take you to your condo unit.

 Keep this form to follow up with the builder on work that needs to be finished.
-Typically, most smaller items are looked after prior to the condo’s occupancy.
+Most smaller items are typically looked after before the condo’s occupancy.
 Some major items may take longer and will be addressed after you or your tenant moves into the condo.